yegor256/seedramp/log/2016/04/12/JobNow.md

 **Team**.
 [Roberto](https://www.linkedin.com/in/robertoinetti)
 is a CEO, an architect and a programmer.
 That's the configuration I like most of all.
-Besides that, he's got a pretty successfull career [as a photographer](https://500px.com/robertoinetti).
+Besides that, he's got a pretty successful career [as a photographer](https://500px.com/robertoinetti).
 This basically means that he can achieve something.